Last Updated on 11 October 2024 by Cycloscope

 Where to stay in Taipei

-Taipei accommodations often have few vacancies, booking in advance might be a good idea.
+Taipei accommodations often have few vacancies, so booking in advance might be a good idea.
 We liked a lot the Rose Boutique Hotel, but we have a strong taste for kitsch.

 We advise spending one night in Taipei center, make it too if you particularly enjoy the nightlife.